immcantation/presto/docs/examples/tasks.rst

 way you would C-region specific primers::

     MaskPrimers.py align -s reads.fastq -p IGHC.fasta --maxlen 100 --maxerror 0.3 \
-        --mode cut --revpr
+        --mode cut --revpr --pf C_CALL

 Where :option:`--revpr <MaskPrimers align --revpr>` tells :ref:`MaskPrimers` to reverse-complement the "primer" sequences and look for them at the end of the reads, :option:`--maxlen 100 <MaskPrimers align --maxlen>` restricts the search to the last 100 bp, :option:`--maxerror 0.3 <MaskPrimers align --maxerror>` allows for up to 30% mismatches, and :option:`-p IGHC.fasta <MaskPrimers align -p>` specifies the file containing the CH-1 sequences.
+The name of the C-region will be added to the sequence headers as the ``C_CALL`` annotation, where the field name is specified by the :option:`--pf <MaskPrimers align --pf>` argument.
 An example CH-1 sequence file would look like:

 .. literalinclude:: ../workflows/data/IGHC.fasta
    :language: none